 Building a media brand is awesome.
-But media brands ≠ Owned Media.

 Let me explain.

-There is some very real criticism of the “every company is becoming a media company” mantra.
 The chief complaint is that people have been making this claim for years, but with nothing tangible to really prove that it’s an effective strategy.
-Especially for B2B companies.

 In the traditional definition of media, they may be right.